924973292/924973292.github.io/_pages/about.md

 - 2023.11.23: I submitted a paper to the CVPR2024.
 - 2023.11.01: My project, "Multimodal Universal Human Perception", has been approved for the 2023 Dalian University of Technology Outstanding Undergraduate Basic Research Project, with only around 70 students campus-wide.
 - 2023.10.20: I was recommended by my teacher to give a thematic presentation at the National Centre for Computer Animation at Bournemouth University in the UK.
 The title of my presentation is "Rethinking Object Re-identification".
 - 2023.09.28: I am glad to receive "Thank you for submitting your paper to AAAI-24.
-We are pleased to inform you that your submission!"
+We are pleased to inform you that your submission has advanced to the second phase based on the first round of reviews. !"
 - 2023.08.15: I submitted a paper to the AAAI2024.

 Undergraduate Grades